-Details of offices held by Directors with other organisations are set out in the Directors' Report on pages 14 to 15.
+Details of offices held by Directors with other organisations are set out in the Directors' Report on page 5.
 Full details of related party dealings are set out in notes to the Company's accounts as required by law.

 If a Director's independent status changes, this will be disclosed and explained to the market in a timely manner and in consideration of the Company's Communications Plan.